 Revisiting Text/Font Handling

 The aim of the project is divided into 3 subgoals:

 Font-Fallback: A redesigned text-first font interface - essentially parsing all family before rendering a “tofu”.

 (similar to specifying font-family in CSS!)

 Font Subsetting: Every exported PS/PDF would contain embedded glyphs subsetted from the whole font.

-(imagine a plot with just a single letter “a”, would you like it if the PDF you exported from Matplotlib to file within it?)
+(imagine a plot with just a single letter “a”, would you like it if the PDF you exported from Matplotlib to embed the whole font file within it?)